Eric-Gurt/PB2Launcher-win/README.md

 To understand what exactly is .NET, watch this video below. https://www.youtube.com/watch?v=bEfBfBQq7EE&ab_channel=ScottHanselman

 Run the program with cmd.exe to view console output.
+Make sure you have a copy of the data folder in your executable's directory when testing it out yourself.